varalaxmigithubsadula/Sithafal_tasks/README.md

 python app.py
 Access the app:
 Open your browser and navigate to http://127.0.0.1:5000/ to view the app.

-Below are some snapshots of the output
+Below are some snapshots of the output: